Creating a Synapse workspace

 Create a Synapse workspace in the Azure portal

-- Open the Azure portal, and at the top search for Synapse.
+- Open the Azure portal, in the search bar enter Synapse without hitting enter.

 - In the search results, under Services, select Azure Synapse Analytics.